HannaSurjadi/RI_RelationExtraction_OCC/README.md

   2. Adjustment to the getEntDicFromXML.py, with additional options
   3. Fix for the known issue, that not all emotion types will apper in the turtle-serialization.

+## ApplyModel.py
+Applies the model to a csv-Input File.
+Please note that the Preprocessing is seperated.

 ## URIGrabber.py
 A helpful little snippet of code that takes the number of a Regest in either of the two forms #X-XXX or [XX] (Suppl) H. X n.
 X and returns the corresponding URI.